kazualkazzy/LinkinPark-fan-page/README.md

 * <a href="https://www.WordPress.com/">WordPress</a>

 # Wireframes:
-I built wireframes for this project using <a href="https://balsamiq.com/">Balsamiq</a> mockups.
+I have built wireframes for this project using <a href="https://balsamiq.com/">Balsamiq</a> mockups.
 I created basic wireframes for Mobile/Tablet/Desktop on Balsamiq to show how structurally elements would appear on the page for different devices.
 Wireframes can be found by clicking this link in my repository:

 <a href="https://github.com/vaida898/LinkinPark-fan-page/tree/master/wireframes">Wireframes for Desktop, Mobile and Tablet</a>

 # Features:

-* Slide out navigation for mobile/tablet devices <strong>(My mentor Simen Daehlin provided me this JavaScript code)</strong>
+* Slide in navigation for mobile/tablet devices <strong>(My mentor Simen Daehlin provided me this JavaScript code)</strong>
 * Interactive youtube videos
 * Popping buttons and menu items (hover.css)